StalkCD/stalkcd_cockpit/README.md

 3. Clone and install the repositories of the required services.

 ## Usage
-It is assumed that each StalkCD service is stored in a higher-level directory (e.g. source).
+It is assumed that the StalkCD services are stored in one directory (e.g. source).
 This simplifies the use of the Docker compose file.
 It should look like: